HON95/prometheus-esp8266-dht-exporter/README.md

-# prometheus-esp8266-dht-exporter
+# prometheus-arduino-dht-exporter

-A Prometheus exporter for a ESP8266 using a DHT sensor
+A Prometheus exporter for an Arduino using a DHT sensor.